camunda/camunda/CONTRIBUTING.md

 If you want to work on an issue please follow the following steps:

-1. Check that a [GitHub issue][issues] exists for the task you want to work on, if not please create one first.
+1. Check that a [GitHub issue][issues] exists for the task you want to work on, if not please create one first and have a look at the [issue guidelines](#github-issue-guidelines).
 1. Checkout the `develop` branch and pull the latest changes.
    ```
    git checkout develop